Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 The following variables are passed to the MLPs as input: $\pt^{\Pell_1}$, $\pt^{\Pell_2}$, $\pt^{\Pell\Pell}$, $\DR^{\Pell\Pell}$, $\Delta m^{\Pell\Pell}$, \ptmiss, $\mT^{\mathrm{\Pell\Pell},\ptmiss}$, $\Delta\phi^{\Pell\Pell,\ptmiss}$, and $m_\mathrm{T2}^{\Pell\Pell}$.
 The latter variable is useful to discriminate events from the decay of a primary particle into an invisible and a visible particle~\cite{LESTER199999,Lester2015}.
 It is related to the mass difference between the primary and the invisible particles,

 with

 where $m_{i}$, $\vec{p}_{\mathrm{T},i}$, and $E_{\mathrm{T},i}$ are the mass, transverse momentum vector, and transverse energy of particle $i$, respectively.

-Variables directly related to jet kinematics were not used as input to the MLP discriminator to avoid propagating to the MLP score the shape mismodeling verified in the CRs.
+Variables directly related to jet kinematics were not used as input to the MLP discriminator to avoid propagating to the MLP score their shape mismodeling.
+The incorrect modeling was observed in the CRs when comparing the MC distributions of these variables with those from data.
 Jet mismodeling may occur due to the intrinsic complexity in reconstructing a jet and due to neutrinos coming from hadronic decays inside the jet.
 The inclusion of \ptmiss information in the input variables was important since it has a large discrimination power between signal and background events.
 However, since the \ptmiss scale and resolution in DY simulation are more affected by jet mismodeling than in other processes, they needed to be corrected to match those in the data, as described in Section~\ref{sec:background}.

 During the training, the contributions from all processes are normalized to the integrated luminosity of the data and expected cross sections.
-The signal class consists of grouping events from all signal samples, while the background class groups events from all background processes.
+The signal class groups events from all signal samples, while the background class groups events from all background processes.
 For each class, the sum of weights is then normalized to the same value to achieve equal statistical importance for both classes during the MLP training.

 The MLP architectures with the best discrimination performance for each data-taking period are composed of two or three hidden layers and 20 nodes in each hidden layer.
 The input variables that contribute most to the discrimination performance are found to be \ptmiss and $\mT^{\mathrm{\Pell\Pell},\ptmiss}$, followed by $m_\mathrm{T2}^{\Pell\Pell}$ and $\DR^{\Pell\Pell}$, estimated using information from the permutation importance method \cite{Breiman2001}.
 Figure~\ref{Fig:Best_variables} shows a comparison between signal and background distributions in these variables in the SR, normalized to unit area.
 Since the $\PW\PZ$ contribution comes from events with one lepton not reconstructed, its kinematic distributions are similar to the ones from $\PZ\PZ$.
 For this reason, these two backgrounds are combined in Fig.~\ref{Fig:Best_variables}.